avidbiscuit/ait-wiki/content/mechanics/durability.md

 * For the engine durability slowly goes passivly down
 * For the othere circuits/subsystems that have durability they'll go down if the action they have is used (example if you fly with the demat circuit the demat circuits durability goes down)

+## How do i increase / fix low durability systems?

+ You can `right click ` on the block with low durability using; iron,copper,gold to increase the durability / repair it.